firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 	2
 ```

-`GROUP BY` clause must include all expressions in the `SELECT` list which are not involving aggregate functions.
+The `GROUP BY` clause must include all expressions in the `SELECT` list that do not use aggregate functions.
 It may include expressions which are not part of `SELECT` list.

 ```sql
 SELECT SUM(agecategory) FROM players GROUP BY nickname
 ```

-However, the following will cause an error, since `SELECT` list has an expression which is not an aggregate function and it is not listed in `GROUP BY` clause.
+The following will cause an error, since `SELECT` list has an expression which is not an aggregate function, and it is not listed in `GROUP BY` clause.

 ```sql
 SELECT nickname, email, SUM(agecategory) FROM players GROUP BY playerid